 There have been thousands of different 4th of July celebrations and traditions set up over the decades.
 However, the parade you’ll find in Bristol, Rhode Island, is over 230 years old.
 Not a bad tradition to keep rolling forward if you can!

-Do you have any interesting or fun facts about independence day?
-Share them here in the comments section below!
+Do you have any fun facts about independence day?
+Share them in the comments below!